Montessori Seeds of Education

 In 2007, Matt implemented the participation of the Montessori Model United Nations Program for the Montessori Academy.
 This experience in New York City and the United Nations grew to become a fantastic and much anticipated addition to the curriculum that excites parents and children.
 It is also great because it compliments and is supported by the Association Montessori Internationale community.
 This program allows upper elementary students to take on ambassadorial roles in a Model UN simulation, with Montessori’s philosophies, which culminates in a four-day conference in Manhattan and the General Assembly of the United Nations.
 Participants have the opportunity to work with students from around the world, learning how the international community acts on its concerns about peace and security, human rights, the rights of the child, child labor, the environment, food and hunger, economic development, globalization and more.
 Mr. Matt has also used his personal experience with the MMUN to serve as a model for the children.

-Mr. Matt has been involved with the Montessori Model United Nations (MMUN) organization for 10 out of the 11 years since it has been established.
+Mr. Matt has been involved with the Montessori Model United Nations (MMUN) organization since 2007.
 Upper Elementary students at MSOE also participate in the MMUN conference each year at the United Nations in NYC.
 Mr. Matt has worked his way up from being a teacher/chaperone to President of one of the MMUN committees and now he mentors and trains the members of the MMUN Bureau as a Secretariat.
 He has used this forum as a model to show the children that it is important to be involved in the world and that hard work pays off.
 He has travelled to Rome for an MMUN conference where he visited Maria Montessori's original training center and served as President on the Dais for an MMUN conference there.

 Back in 2011, parents requested an Adolescent Program and Mr. Matt created it while successfully teaching elementary.
 This served the school's advancing demand with a growing elementary program until Mr. Matt was able to pass on the Adolescent Program to someone else so that he could focus on elementary.
 This program grew to include specialty curriculums with outside resources in the areas of science, mathematics, and foreign language.